Consensys/security-workshop-for-devs/threat-modeling/exercise_your_own_system.md

 #### Threat Model

 Use the [threat example table](./threat_list_blockchain_incident_db.md) from the Blockchain incident db and think how they might apply to this system.
-Feel free to add anything else that is not in the list but could be threat to the table below as well.
-If you get lost have a look at the slides in particular the threat modeling cheat sheet in the [slides](./How_to_Not_Get_Rekt_Part_Volume_1_Threat_Modeling.pdf).
+Feel free to add anything else that is not in the list but could be a threat to the table below as well.
+If you get lost have a look at the slides in particular the threat modeling cheat sheet in the [slides](./../slides/How_to_Not_Get_Rekt_Volume_1_Threat_Modeling.pdf).

 | Number | Threat | Mitigation Strategy |
 |--------|---------------------------------------------------------------|---------------------------------------------------------------|